Stephen Stills (album): Release

 The album peaked at No. 3 on the Billboard Top Pop Albums chart in the week of January 2, 1971, during a 39-week run.
 It was reissued by WEA after being digitally remastered using the HDCD process on December 5, 1995.
 "We Are Not Helpless" and "Love the One You're With" were first performed in concert on May 12, 1970, during Crosby, Stills, Nash & Young's Déjà Vu tour.
 In 2009 Crosby, Stills, & Nash released Demos featuring an early demo of "Love the One You're With".
 It was certified Gold in the USA (RIAA) just eight days after release on November 24, 1970.
 By 1974, according to Rolling Stone magazine, the album had sold an estimated 800,000 copies in the US alone.
 Originally this was the highest selling album out of the four high-profile albums released by each member of Crosby, Stills, Nash & Young in the wake of their 1970 chart-topping album Déjà Vu, until it was overtaken by Neil Young's After the Gold Rush.
-Stills commented it would have been No 1 (most likely on the Record World Charts where at peaked at No 2) if it hadn't been for George Harrison releasing All Things Must Pass at the same time.
+Stills commented it would have been No 1 (most likely on the Record World Charts where it peaked at No 2) if it hadn't been for George Harrison releasing All Things Must Pass at the same time.